 Back up your assignments

 A computer crashing shortly before a deadline is every student’s biggest fear.
 To avoid losing your assignments from a technological failure, always have a backup of your assignments.
 Either upload them to any cloud-based storage (Google Drive, Dropbox, etc.) or store them in an external hard disk.
 Set a schedule to regularly back up your files depending on your needs.
 Back up your files at the end of each week or at least a couple of times each month, and back up important files more frequently.

 Stick to the steps above

 Get in the habit of setting time aside every now and then to re-evaluate and re-organize your file-organizing systems.
-Discover your own personal organization style by asking yourself these questions: How does organization help me?
-How can these tips make my life easier?
+Discover your own personal organizational style by asking yourself: how does organization make my life easier?